Roker2/SubnauticaTelemetry/README.md

 ## About it

-It is a small game modification, which create and provide telemetry data for force feedback.
+It is a small game modification, which creates and provides telemetry data for force feedback.
 Telemetry types:

 * Water pressure;
 * No oxygen;